Religious Accommodation: Tribunal Finds Two Paid Days of Religious Leave Not Required

 Date: September 11, 2008

 On September 3, 2008, Vice-Chair Sherry Liang of the Human Rights Tribunal of Ontario issued a very helpful decision in Markovic v.
-Autocom Manufacturing Ltd., 2008 HRTO 64 (argued by Chris Riggs and Catherine Peters of Hicks Morley).
+Autocom Manufacturing Ltd., 2008 HRTO 64.

 The Autocom decision provides some much-needed clarification concerning the accommodation of religious observances.
 Of particular interest, the Tribunal rejected the Ontario Human Rights Commission’s long-held policy position that employers must provide employees who are members of non-Western Christian religions with at least two days of paid religious leave to parallel the statutory holidays on Christmas and Good Friday.
 Rather, the Tribunal held that Autocom could meet its obligations to accommodate the religious observances of its employees by implementing a religious accommodation policy which provides for a menu of options – including scheduling options – and need not first establish that providing two days of paid leave would constitute undue hardship.